 In 2020, America (and really the world) rediscovered its love for the classic bicycle.
 But today, you can face an overwhelming number of options when it comes to bicycles and even more when it comes to electric bikes.

 However, one of the most common questions I get asked is: I want an electric bike, but what brand can I trust?
-Keep reading our ultimate Rad Power Bikes Review.
+Keep reading our ultimate Rad Power Bikes Review and check out our best Rad Power Bike Promo Codes.

 In this Rad Power bikes Review, we’ll explain the difference between their different electric bike models to help you find your perfect e-bike.
 You’ll find a true electric cargo bike to a lightweight city bike, and everything in between.